Glossary of University terms

 You may also find the 'Definitions' section in most UniSA policies useful.

 The principal academic advisory body to University Council.
-The primary role and functions of Academic Board are set out in the Academic Board Charter (Word doc).
+The primary role and functions of Academic Board are set out in the Academic Board Charter (pdf).

 A member of University staff who contributes to the development of programs.

 The components of dress all graduates are required to wear at a graduation ceremony.
 Detailed information regarding the academic dress of the University of South Australia can be found here

 Academic integrity is the commitment to act with honesty, trustworthiness, fairness, respect and responsibility in all academic work.
 Academic integrity is the foundation of university life and is fundamental to the reputation of UniSA and its staff and students.

 - submitting substantially the same work for multiple assessments.
 This includes work submitted for a UniSA course or any other course at another educational provider.
 If a course coordinator specifically allows this practice, it will be clearly identified in the course outline